MicrosoftDocs/SupportArticles-docs/support/dynamics-365/field-service/rso/troubleshoot-bookings.md

 ---
-title: Troubleshoot bookings from the Resource Scheduling Optimization add-in for Dynamics 365 Field Service
+title: Troubleshoot bookings from Resource Scheduling Optimization
-description: Resolve issues with bookings in the Resource Scheduling Optimization add-in for Dynamics 365 Field Service. ms.author: feiqiu
+description: Resolves issues with bookings in the Resource Scheduling Optimization add-in for Dynamics 365 Field Service. ms.author: feiqiu
 author: feifeiqiu
 ms.reviewer: mhart
-ms.date: 06/15/2023
+ms.date: 10/07/2023
 ---

-# Troubleshoot issues with bookings in the Resource Scheduling Optimization add-in for Dynamics 365 Field Service
+# Troubleshoot issues with bookings in Resource Scheduling Optimization

-This article helps troubleshoot issues bookings created by the Resource Scheduling Optimization add-in for Dynamics 365 Field Service.
+This article helps troubleshoot issues with bookings created by the [Resource Scheduling Optimization add-in](dynamics365/field-service/rso-overview) for Microsoft Dynamics 365 Field Service.

 ## Symptoms

-- Completed, canceled, or other bookings get optimized or removed although they shouldn’t be moved.
+- Completed, canceled, or other bookings get optimized or removed although they shouldn't be moved.
 - Past or future bookings that are outside of the optimization start and end range get removed.
 - Bookings show in a simulation status.